cloudfoundry-attic/ducati-release/README.md

 # ducati-release

-This release co-locates both `etcd` and `guardian`, see below for instructions
+This release should be deployed so that the `ducati` job co-locates with the `garden` job from guardian-release.
+See below.

 ## Dependencies